rajeevlraman/HomelabV2/README.md

 ---

 I look forward to the continued growth and learning that HomelabV2 will facilitate.
-This setup not only challenges my current hardware but also pushes my understanding and skills to new heights.
+This setup not only challenges my current hardware but also pushes my understanding and skills to new heights.<br><br>

+the Idea and setup is inspired from various blogs and videos, especially from Gerard Obrien, Christaian , Cyyberwox academy, and the Community.

 <!--